Hasnoor Hussein: Controversy

 The speeches later became the subject of a debate in Parliament.
 Leader of the Opposition, Lim Kit Siang from the Democratic Action Party (DAP), said that "The speeches have upset non-Malays and they are feeling insecure.
 It is sad that Malay leaders can still speak like this 50 years after independence.
 We feel excluded and threatened."
 He filed a motion to have the Dewan Rakyat (the lower house of Parliament) consider the subject of the speeches, but it was rejected by the Speaker.
 Another lawmaker from the DAP, Karpal Singh, accused Hasnoor and the other delegates of having committed sedition, which under the Sedition Act is a crime in Malaysia.
 Lim Keng Yaik, President of the Gerakan Rakyat Malaysia (Malaysian People's Movement), a major party in the ruling Barisan Nasional coalition government led by UMNO, also expressed worry about "where these sentiments will lead to".
 Najib responded that "Some inexperienced speakers got carried away," and assured them that "We reject such sentiments ... this is not official policy."
 He also stated that the speakers were being investigated by the Police for the crime of sedition.

 Soon after, Abdullah Ahmad Badawi, President of UMNO and the Prime Minister, announced that three unidentified speakers at the assembly had been officially reprimanded for their statements.
 In Singapore, the Straits Times described this as "the first time that Umno has taken action based on police reports and complaints by the opposition and non-Malay communities over the years on the same issue."
-The following day, the UMNO-owned English daily, the New Straits Times, identified the three speakers as Hasnoor, Azimi and Hashim.
+The following day, the UMNO-owned English daily, the New Straits Times, identified the three speakers as Hasnoor, Azimi, and Hashim.
 Hasnoor said he "told the party leadership that I was sorry for what I had said.
 It was not my intention to touch on racial sensitivities and to hurt the feelings of the other races."
-He also suggested that the proceedings of UMNO assemblies not be carried live in the future.
+He also suggested that furuteUMNO assembly proceedings should not be broadcast live.